 Secondary: High school (grades 9-12) is also compulsory.
-In 2022, about 95% of all secondary students attended academic schools where the curriculum includes Turkish language and literature, math, science, social sciences, foreign language (usually English), religious education, philosophy, and physical education.
+In 2022, about 79% of all secondary students attended academic schools where the curriculum includes Turkish language and literature, math, science, social sciences, foreign language (usually English), religious education, philosophy, and physical education.
 Some specialized academic schools offer programs in a particular language or subject.

-secondary Most attend students vocational, technical, or imam hatip high schools.
-While vocational hiah schools provide courses in public agriculture. health. business, and other fields, technical high schools offer instruction in electronics, chemistry, machinery, construction, and similar industries.
+Approximately 21% of secondary students attend vocational, technical, or imam hatip high schools.
+While vocational high schools provide courses in public health, agriculture, business, and other fields, technical high schools offer instruction in electronics, chemistry, machinery, construction, and similar industries.
 Imam hatip schools provide instruction in Sunni Islamic studies.
 To graduate and pursue post-secondary education, all secondary students must pass an exam that determines their placement in a university or in a technical, vocational, or other post-secondary institution.
-Graduation rates from all types of secondary schools are much lower than the European average.
+Graduation rates from all types of secondary schools (73%) are much lower than the European average.

-Post-Secondary: In 2022, only 41% of 25-34 year-olds had any tertiary-level education, although tertiary enrollment exceeded 73%.
+Post-Secondary: In 2023, only 42% of 25-34 year-olds had any tertiary-level education, although tertiary enrollment exceeded 73%.
 Turkish institutions offer bachelor's, master's, and doctoral academic degrees, as well as vocational certificates.
-The government invests significantly in higher education, appropriating about 1/3 of all education expenditure to post-secondary institutions.
+The government invests significantly in higher education, appropriating about 1/3 of all education expenditure to postsecondary institutions.
 Consequently, many public postsecondary institutions are high quality, offering a large variety of programs of study.

 While 27 universities form the core of Turkey's post-secondary education system, hundreds of smaller institutions provide supplemental offerings.
-Istanbul University is Turkey's oldest largest and university, with over with over 527.000 students.
-Other notable institutions include Bilkent University.
-Boğazici University.
-Koc University. and Marmara University.
-The language instruction of most post-secondary programs is either Turkish or English.
+Istanbul University is Turkey's oldest and largest university. with over with over 527.000 students Other notable institutions include University, Bilkent University, Boğaziçi Koc University. and Marmara University. language The of instruction of most post-secondary programs is either Turkish or English.

-Private Schools: The demand for education in Kurdish was one of the Kurds' ongoing protests against the Turkish government in the past few decades (see p.
-19-20 and p.
-21 of

-History and Mvth).
-In 2012. then-PM Erdoğan announced that private schools were permitted to offer instruction in languages other than Turkish.
-By late 2014. private Kurdishlanguage schools had opened.

-Significant hurdles, such as a lack of funding and qualified teachers, have prevented more from opening.
-Generally, private schools, particularly those that offer some instruction in languages other than Turkish or Kurdish, have high enrollment rates and currently serve about 4-8% of all secondary students.
+Private Schools: The demand for education in Kurdish was one of the Kurds' ongoing protests against the Turkish government in the past few decades (see History and Myth).
+In 2012, then-PM Erdoğan announced that private schools were permitted to offer instruction in languages other than Turkish.
+By late 2014, 3 private Kurdishschools language had opened.
+Significant hurdles. such as a lack of fundina and qualified teachers. have prevented more from opening.
+Generally, private schools, particularly those that offer some instruction in languages other than Turkish or Kurdish, have high enrollment rates and currently serve about 8% of all secondary students.